-Students are vital to Preston's economy - contributing culturally and adding to our city's diversity as well as bringing in much needed revenue through renting, shopping and social activities.
+Students are vital to Preston's economy, contributing culturally and adding to the city's diversity as well as bringing in much needed revenue through renting, shopping and social activities.

 The Master Plan vision project began in 2016.
-Find out more by visiting UCLan's website.
+To find out more visit the UCLan Master Plan homepage.

 A City Deal for you

-City Deal will help to create more than 20,000 new private sector jobs and see over 17,000 new homes built across Preston and South Ribble, as well as new school places, open green spaces and health provisions to cater for the growing population.
+City Deal will help to create more than 20,000 new private sector jobs and see over 17,000 new homes built across Preston and South Ribble.
+It will also develop new school places, open green spaces and health provisions to cater for the growing population.

 This will provide a huge boost to the local economy, which is expected to grow by £1 billion over the next ten years.